-The exact process of writing an essay will depend heavily upon the form of assignment you have.
-Though in general most essays can be crafted according to the following steps:
+The exact process of academic writing will depend heavily upon the type of assignment you have received.
+Though in general most articles can be crafted according to the following steps:

 - Define the topic